French postcard by Editions Cinémazine, Paris, no. 104.

 One of the first prominent stage artists who moved to Hollywood

-Known through the country for his stage work, Frank Keenan was a leader in the Actors' Equity Association.
+Known throughout the country for his stage work, Frank Keenan was a leader in the Actors' Equity Association.
 He was also one of the first prominent stage artists who moved to Hollywood.
 One of his first films was the short silent drama Judge Not That Ye Be Not Judged (Van Dyke Brooke, 1909).

-Keenan made his screen breakthrough under the direction of Reginald Barker in the silent historical war drama film The Coward (1915), produced by Thomas H. Ince.
+Keenan made his screen breakthrough under the direction of Reginald Barker in the silent historical war drama The Coward (1915), produced by Thomas H. Ince.
 Set during the American Civil War, Keenan stars as a Virginia colonel, with Charles Ray as his weak-willed son.
 The son is forced, at gunpoint, by his father to enlist in the Confederate States Army.
 He is terrified by the war and deserts during a battle.
 The film focuses on the son's struggle to overcome his cowardice.

 Keenan peaked around 1918-1919 as the star in several films released by Pathé Exchange, e.g. the crime drama The Bells (Ernest C. Warde, 1918) with Lois Wilson, and the Western The Midnight Stage (Ernest C. Warde, 1919).
 Until 1926 he appeared in nearly 50 films.